Before you read on, you should know that this article is part of a series on developing a visibility strategy. This is chapter 1 in that series.

 Connecting deeply with 1 or 10 or 100 people in a way that supports them exactly as they need to be supported, is just as significant as reaching a million people with your Grammy award winning song or your New York Times best selling book.

-Capitalist ideology teaches us that bigger is always better.
+Capitalist ideology teaches us differently.
+It says; bigger is always better.
 It assumes that continual growth is what matters above all else.
 But that kind of linear thinking, with a complete disregard for the interconnectedness of all things, has found us living in a world where the temperature of the earth is at dangerously high levels and is starting to cause irreparable damage to the planet.

 So let’s make sure you can find your way to your visibility intention.
 To summarise: